Ahmed-Abdelrahman12/Brazilian-E_Commerce-/README.md

 Executive Presentation & Insights
 README
 Dataset
-The original dataset is available on Kaggle (not included due to file size limitations)
+The original dataset is available on Kaggle (not included due to file size limitations).